 turn left onto Roy Gay Road (if southbound or right if northbound) just

-follow the double yellow lines, farm will be on the left about 1/4 to 1/2
+follow the double yellow lines, farm will be on the left about one-quarter to

 mile. you will see a big White house on the left turn in drive just passed